-$130 per group (up to 25 students)
+$150 per group (up to 25 students)

-This program assists students to:
+This program links to the Victorian Curriculum and assists students to:

 Embark on a journey of discovery at the State Library